Sowmiyahub/Mental_HealthCare_ChatBot/README.md

-# Mental HealthCare ChatBot
+# LUMORA

-A conversational AI chatbot designed to provide mental health support using Natural Language Processing (NLP) techniques.
-This project aims to assist users by recognizing mental health concerns and offering empathetic responses.
+Lumora is an AI-driven mental health chatbot designed to support individuals experiencing emotional distress.
+It analyzes user input using NLP and offers relevant content like mindfulness tips, motivational quotes, and relaxation activities in real-time, fostering emotional well-being through safe and private conversations.

 ## Project Structure